dpb85/RNAseq-Project/MasterNotes.md

-# Workflow for Canida albicans grown in Thi +/-
+# Workflow for Canida albicans Grown in Thi +/-

 ## Upstream